jfellien/azure-functions-extensions-domaineventstreams/README.md

 Any Domain Context needs its own topic in the ServiceBus.
 This topic will not created if not exists already.
 It should be part of automatic deployment.

 ## Sql Server as sink
-If you use a Sql Server als Data source/EventSource you need a table to store the events.
+If you use a Sql Server as Data Source/EventSource you need a table to store the events.
 Here comes the Create script:

 ```
 CREATE TABLE [<your table name>] (